 - Have a primary focus on your services

 Now that we’ve covered why you would want to set and edit your WordPress homepage, let’s discuss how to do so.

 Managing WordPress Settings

 Along with the customization options that come with WordPress theme settings, you can also change the look and functionality of any WordPress site by adjusting its extensive array of built-in settings and layout options.
-General settings for global aspects of the WordPress site can be controlled from the Settings tab in the site’s Admin dashboard.
-This allows users – even those with no site development or coding experience – to set custom preferences for a function, such as managing comments, custom permalinks, and how content is created and displayed.
+General settings for editing global aspects of the WordPress site can be controlled from the Settings tab in the site’s Admin dashboard.
+This allows users – even those with no WordPress development or coding experience – to set custom preferences for a function, such as managing comments, custom permalinks, and how content is created and displayed.
 When a WordPress plugin is installed, its settings can also be managed from the Settings tab.
 And although it may not be readily apparent, the Settings panel can also be used to manage other aspects of the site, including setting a custom homepage of your choice.

 Customizing WordPress Homepage Settings